This post may contain affiliate links. Read our disclosure policy here.

 - Top each bottom rectangle with a second piece of rectangular dough.
 Using your fingers, press down the edges.
 Then, with a fork, lightly press down to seal the edges of the dough all around.
 With a sharp knife, cut a 3 or 4 small slits in the top of each poptart (about ½ inch each).

-- To make icing, beat the egg white on medium-high speed until peaks form.
+- Beat the egg white on medium-high speed until peaks form.
 Add the powdered sugar, mixing gradually, and add the vanilla toward the end.
 Once the frosting is finished, spread onto each poptart and enjoy!

 ate there any safe sugar substitutes that would work like Stevia or something similar- not Splenda or aspartame